 You should add fuel stabilizer right at the pump as you fill your gas can.
 But even with stabilized gas, most chain saw manufacturers recommend emptying the tank and running the carburetor dry before storing the machine.
 Emptying the tank prevents corrosion and gum formation in the tiny passages of the carburetor.
 Emptying the tank also extends the life of the carburetor diaphragm.
 Pour the old gas into a container.
 Then start the engine and run out the last bit of gas before putting it away.

 Don’t Add Car Motor Oil to the Gas Instead of 2-Cycle Oil

 This one’s really simple—2-cycle oil is designed to lubricate and burn with the gas.
 Regular motor oil is designed to lubricate but not burn.
 What happens if you run out of 2-cycle oil and substitute regular motor oil in your chain saw?
 It’ll foul the spark plug, leave carbon deposits on the piston head, in the piston ring grooves and in the exhaust port.
 Plus, the engine will spit unburned motor oil out the muffler, so you’ll get oil all over your hands.
 Run the engine long enough with regular motor oil and you’re looking at a complete tear-down and cleaning.
 Cha-ching!
-Here are 10 things you might not know about gasoline.

 Don’t Run Your Chain Saw With a Dirty Air Filter